simduchaine/nancy-bilodeau-website/data_en/bio/bio.md

 - Mindfulness Meditation, Kripalu, 2016
 vision: A better world where individuals and companies take charge of their well-being and their impact on others and the environment.
-mission: Guide people and businesses to be healthier and reach their goals.
+mission: Guide individuals and businesses to be healthier and happier to reach their goals.
 cv_link: "/uploads/Nancy Bilodeau Resume July 2019.pdf"

 ---